 Students in the Master’s programs for Acupuncture & Traditional Oriental Medicine study a variety of traditional Oriental medical theory and techniques, acupuncture points and meridians, herbal medicine, and tui na, along with the biomedical subjects of anatomy, physiology, pathophysiology, pharmacology, nutrition and more.

 As a Master’s student, you can also experience the benefits of Pacific College’s extensive massage curriculum.
-Master’s degree students are eligible to enroll in our massage programs, earn a massage license and work in the field while completing their master’s degree.
+Master’s degree students are eligible to enroll in our massage programs, earn a massage license and work in the field while completing their master’s acupuncture degrees.

-The purpose of the post-graduate doctor of Oriental medicine and acupuncture education program is to foster self-directed learning and critical-thinking skills within the framework of traditional Chinese medicine, to the point at which they become defining characteristics of the graduate's professionalism.
+The purpose of the post-graduate doctor of Oriental medicine and acupuncture education program is to foster self-directed learning and critical-thinking skills within the framework of a traditional Chinese medicine school, to the point at which they become defining characteristics of the graduate's professionalism.